Lemonochrme/lemonochrme.github.io/_posts/2024-12-02-portfolio-5g-technologies.md

 # Descriptive Part

 The 5G technologies course was more of an exporatory course rather than a pure technical course.
-The goal was to discovery 5G and mobile
+The goal was to discovery 5G and mobile.

 # Technical Part